renatoviolin/Question-Answering-Albert-Electra/README.md

 4. Selected paragraphs are used as input to Albert and Electra models.
 5. Both models try to find the answer given the candidate paragraphs.

+## Running
+To predict with Electra, you need to download the pre-trained model from [here](https://drive.google.com/open?id=1nAsDHvIQVckrzOnuStyiJodnzr-S4Lvi).
+Extract the folder and adjust the DATA_MODEL_DIR path in qa_predict.py to point to the root foler.

 ![Question 1](img_1.png)
 ![Question 2](img_2.png)
 ![Question 3](img_3.png)